 Agenda item number seven (7) - Updates and Other Announcements.
 There were no other updates or announcements.

 There was a motion offered for adjournment, which was seconded.
 The motion was passed unanimously and the meeting was adjourned at 4:01 pm.

-The next regular meeting of the GFC is scheduled for September 2018.
-Enjoy the summer!
+The next regular meeting of the GFC is scheduled for April 18, 2018.